 Moving together for a creative reality

-The International Youth Media Summit is headed to FALKENBERG, SWEDEN!
+The International Youth Media Summit was headed to FALKENBERG, SWEDEN!

-2017 will be a historic year for the International Youth Media Summit.
+2017 was a historic year for the International Youth Media Summit.

-This will be the first time the Summit will be held in Northern Europe.
+This was the first time the Summit was held in Northern Europe.

 YOUTH MEDIA in the time of Virtual Reality.